ncraffey/HUDSON/README.md

   1. Design custom HLS overlay to handle the image processing of each from the HDMI input buffer
        - Implement the necesary operations for edge detection
        - Experiment with different optimizations
+  2. Incorperate custom IP into striped down base overlay so we have a single overlay with just HDMI and custom IP capability
-  2. Allow PL to process smaller subsections of the input signal in parallel to reduce latency and increase frame throughput
+  3. Allow PL to process smaller subsections of the input signal in parallel to reduce latency and increase frame throughput

 ### Possible Limitations